QueNerguy/WikiQuedia/content/WikiQuedia/I Notes/Semester 1/Calculus I/Differentiation.md

 $$
 An example of such a case woud be $D_x [\sin(x^2)]$, which evaluates to $\cos(x^2) \cdot 2x$.
 ##### Inverse function rule
-When a fraction is to be differentiated, the rule to differentiate is as follows:
+When a fraction is to be differentiated, the rule to differentiate is
 $$
 D_{x}\left\lbrack\frac{g\left(x\right)}{f\left(x\right)}\right\rbrack=\frac{nat-tan}{n^{2}}
 $$
 The _Dutch_ meaning is:
 $$
 \frac{\textrm{noemer} \cdot \textrm{afgeleide van teller} - \textrm{teller} \cdot \textrm{afgeleide van noemer}}{\textrm{noemer}^2}
 $$
-Or, most importantly, in math-speak:
+Or, most importantly, in math-speak we get
 $$
 \frac{f \cdot g' - g \cdot f'}{f^2}
 $$